James Stamopoulos

-Dimitrios "James" Stamopoulos (Δημήτριος "Τζέιμς" Σταμόπουλος; born 24 June 1991) is a Canadian professional soccer player who plays as a left back for Greek Super League 2 club Anagennisi Karditsa.
+Dimitrios "James" Stamopoulos (Δημήτριος "Τζέιμς" Σταμόπουλος; born 24 June 1991) is a Canadian former professional soccer player who played as a left back.

 Career

 Early years

-Born in Toronto, Ontario, Canada to Greek parents, Stamopoulos began playing football at the age of four with Dixie FC.
+Born in Toronto, Ontario, Canada, to Greek parents, Stamopoulos began playing football at the age of four with Dixie FC.
 He played for Erin Mills Soccer Club in the Ontario Youth Soccer League, where he achieved top goal scorer honours.
 He won the Ontario Cup and National Club Championship in 2005.
 Stamopoulos attended the Port Credit Secondary School, where he was a three-year member of the varsity soccer team.
-He captained the high school team during his sophomore and junior seasons and was named the team's most valuable player after leading the team in scoring for three-straight seasons.
-As a sophomore, he won the Tier 2 ROPSSAA high school league, and was called-up to the Canadian U-16 National Team in 2007.
-At the age of 17, he joined the Toronto FC Academy, and played in the Canadian Soccer League.
-He came close to signing with the first team, but instead chose to move to the United States on a scholarship and attend the University of Hartford to pursue a degree in marketing.
+He captained the high school team during his sophomore and junior seasons and was named the team's most valuable player after leading the team in scoring for three straight seasons.
+As a sophomore, he won the Tier 2 ROPSSAA high school league and was called up to the Canadian U-16 National Team in 2007.
+At the age of 17, he joined the Toronto FC Academy and played in the Canadian Soccer League.
+He chose to move to the United States on a scholarship and attend the University of Hartford to pursue a degree in marketing.

 Hartford Hawks

 During his freshman year at Hartford, Stamopoulos played in all 18 games with the Hawks, scoring one goal and leading the team in assists (4).
 He was named to the America East All-Rookie Team.
 As a sophomore, Stamopoulos missed six games due to an injury.
-After making his return to the line-up, Hartford rebounded from an 0-5 start to post a mark of 5-4.
-He played in nine games total, eight of which as a starter, and scored three goals.
+After making his return to the line-up, Hartford rebounded from a 0-5 start to post a mark of 5-4.
+He played in nine games total, eight of which were as a starter, and scored three goals.
 As a result, he was named to the America East All-Academic Team.
 During his four seasons with the Hawks, Stamopoulos started in 59 of the 62 games he played in.
 As a four-year midfielder, he scored seven goals and delivered eight assists, while also netting three game-winning goals.